Bridgewater Iron Works

-Site history
+History

 The industrial history of the site began in 1694, when David Perkins was granted permission to construct a dam across the Town River by the colonial government of Massachusetts.
 By 1707, Perkins had established a blacksmith shop at the site.

 In 1785, brothers Isaac and Nathan Lazell built a new slitting mill on the site - the second mill in the country to be erected after the end of the Revolutionary War.
 (The construction of new iron mills had been prohibited by the British Crown since 1750).
 A second slitting mill was added in 1793.
 By 1795, the Lazell brothers were manufacturing over 445 tons of iron per year.
 Jacob Perkins, a skilled mechanic soon joined the company, in which he later became a partner.

 From 1810 to 1816, the company was known as Lazell, Carey & Company and produced cannons during the War of 1812 and iron pots for the whaling industry, among other items, including cut nails and iron hoops for wooden barrels.
 In 1816, Carey died and the company was renamed Lazell, Perkins & Company.
 In 1825, the company became incorporated as the Bridgewater Iron Manufacturing Company, but continued doing business as Lazell, Perkins & Company for many years after.

 In 1830, the company began manufacturing steam engines and large additions were made to the works.
 However, this endeavor was discontinued after just a few years, with the firm deciding to concentrate on its iron and foundry businesses, including the machinery used in the production of these goods.
 In 1835, upon the death of Nathan Lazell, Jr., Nahum Stetson became treasurer.
 In the years to follow, Stetson, who had been with the firm since 1825, would guide the company through a period of great expansion, surviving the great financial Panics of 1837 and 1857.
 With his successes in Bridgewater, Stetson would also become associated with several other iron works in the area, including the Weymouth Iron Company in 1841, the Tremont Iron Works in Wareham in 1846, and the Providence Iron Company in 1854.
 Stetson was also later associated with the Old Colony Iron works in Taunton, as well as numerous other businesses in the region.